 I found the plot a bit confusing to follow along especially towards the last few chapters as there were many clones around of the main characters- Steve, Marie, Jenny and it wasn’t clearly where the clones came from and what they were doing in this current space and dimension.

 I find it weird that there were zombies thrown into the equation during the re-positioning of time back to equilibrium prior to the development of the machine.
 There were quite a bit of twist and turn to the plot as they required about 4 tries before everything was finally reset and everything was back to normal.

 Do pick up a copy of the book if you are interested in your kids reading Science fiction stories.

-Disclaimer: I received a copy of this book for review.
+Disclaimer: I was given a copy of this book for review purposes.
 All opinions are 100% mine.

 It is extremely important to be plan for ones retirement and grow their existing funds.
 In his book Stephen shares with the readers 10 Strategies to prevent yourself from being broke in your golden years.